About This Chapter

 4. Reversible Error: Legal Definition & Standard of Review

 When an error is made during a trial, the affected party can appeal to a higher court.
 In this lesson we will look at what happens when that mistake is a reversible error and see how the appeals court makes that determination.

 Judges make mistakes at trials all the time, the question is, what to do about it.
 In this lesson, we will define reversible error and explain what happens when one is made.

 6. What is Biosocial Criminology?

-Have you ever wondered what contributes to why some individuals commit crime and others don't?
-In this lesson learn about the concept of biosocial criminology and the different factors that are considered when determining whether or not an individual is more likely to commit crimes.
+Have you ever wondered why some individuals commit crimes and others don't?
+In this lesson, learn about the concept of biosocial criminology and the different factors that are considered when determining whether or not an individual is more likely to commit crimes.

 7. Anthropological Criminology: Definition & Characteristics

 The question of what causes someone to commit a crime has intrigued and confounded researchers for the last century.
 Anthropological criminology poses one answer to that question.
 In this lesson we will define and explore the characteristics of Anthropological Criminology.

 8. Enrico Ferri: Biography, Books & Theory